Serving His Children: Media response

+In Uganda, the US Charity of American missionary founder Renee Bach was accused of causing more than 100 child deaths although it was resolved.

+Bach had been accused of performing medical procedures without being a doctor.
+She settled out of Court with two mothers who each lost a son.

 Investigation

 Following the first lawsuit, the Uganda Medical and Dental Practitioners Council conducted an independent investigation.
-They were "unable to support allegations that children died in large numbers due to the services of S.H.C" and "did not find evidence that Ms. Renée Bach, Director of S.H.C., was treating children.", and stated that the local community and health workers "were appreciative of her work.".
+They were "unable to support allegations that children died in large numbers due to the services of S.H.C" and "did not find evidence that Ms. Renée Bach, Director of S.H.C., was treating children.", and stated that the local community and health workers "were appreciative of her work".